ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

+### 📅 2025-06-17 – Wrapper Work
+- Added several new feautures to the wrapper:
+  - Triangle wire shape
+  - Square wire shape
+  - Cylinder
+  - Cut
+  - Fuse
+  - Translate

+It *compiles*, and I'm close to the minimum specs for an MVP.

+---

+### 📅 2025-06-16 – Memory Usage Info
+- Added memory usage information in the viewer.

+---

 ### 📅 2025-06-10 – STEP File Generation 🎉
 - 🚀 **Milestone unlocked:** First successful build and execution of my custom OpenCascade Python wrapper — *no Conda, no bloat*.
 - ✅ **Fully working:**